 - Desktop management if Virtual Desktop Infrastructure is implemented

 - Software Lifecycle and maintenance

-- Provisioning of new servers radically shorter, typically moving from weeks to minutes
+- Provisioning of new servers radically shorter, typically moving from weeks

 - Change, Service Level and Resource management

 With today’s backup technologies, like NetRescue, you can backup all

 server disks and virtual machines as well as desktop changed files in short

 time intervals like every 15 minutes, and restart a virtual machine on the appliance

 if needed in less than 15 minutes.
 The backup can be replicated off-site securely.